Nexirift/pulsar/CONTRIBUTING.Sharkey.md

 We're glad you're interested in contributing to Sharkey!
 In this document you will find the information you need to contribute to the project.
-We assume you've *also* read Misskey's contribution guide, [CONTRIBUTING.md](CONTRIBUTING.md).
+Please *also* read Misskey's contribution guide, [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Issues